saulcombes/saulcombes.github.io/Projects/QSI_Review.md

 - delivery, stability, and pharmacokinetics remain major barriers
 - human trials are urgently needed

-As the document states, *“substantial further research… is required before QSIs can be confidently integrated into routine clinical practice.”*
+As the review states, *“substantial further research… is required before QSIs can be confidently integrated into routine clinical practice.”*

 ---